konklone/debian/install.md

 #### Scaling up for the high-res screen

-You'll want to scale GNOME, and any web browsers you use to use a scaling factor of 125%.
+You'll want to scale GNOME, as well as any web browsers, to use a scaling factor of 125%.

 **In GNOME**, just run: